 Why is Joan trying to exorcise Peter from his own body?
 Why does Charlie persist in being alive?
 Where did all those people at the funeral come from?

 The scares amp-up until you think you can’t take it.
 I mean, ghosts being naked when they’re dead, I don’t need to see that!

 And human spirits aren’t the biggest worry.
 Annie’s mother Ellen was a demon-worshipper, and those people at the funeral are her coven.

 I highly recommend this one to those who think they can’t be scared by a film . . . and especially those that can.

 A.R.
-Braun will also be featured on our anthology Mad Men, available for presale now.
+Braun is also be featured in our anthology Mad Men, available for sale now.

 One thought on “Hereditary: Film Review To Restore Faith in American Cinema”

 I tried to watch “Hereditary ” and stopped halfway through cause it was boring.
 But I asked people on Facebook whether it was worth it, was told yes.
 The next night I picked up where I left off.
 It didn’t get any better.
 Talented actors wasted.